Insurance Agency Business Plan Template

 2. Independent Insurance Agent: this type of insurance agency is privately-owned, and sells policies with may different insurance companies

-In addition to explaining the type of insurance agency you operate, the Company Analysis section of your business plan needs to provide background on the business.
+In addition to explaining the type of insurance agency you operate, the Company Analysis section of your own business plan needs to provide background on the business.

 Include answers to question such as: